mathigon/textbooks/README.md

 ![](https://mathigon.org/images/hero.png)

 Welcome to Mathigon!
-This repository contains all the textbook content for http://mathigon.org, including text, code, custom styles as well as image and media resources.
+This repository contains all the textbook content for http://mathigon.org, including text, code, custom styling and media resources.

 All text and code in this repo is licensed under a [Creative Commons Attribution-NonCommercial-NoDerivatives license (CC BY-NC-ND) version 4.0](https://spdx.org/licenses/CC-BY-NC-ND-4.0.html).
 Some third-party images and media resources may have more restrictive licenses.
 Please [contact us](mailto:rights@mathigon.org).